uamakernyc/grading-policy/grading-policy/how-courses-are-graded.md

 Course extensions are granted to qualifying students who recieve the recommendation of their advisor and submit their application by the deadline.
 The purpose of a course extension is to allow students to continue their study so that they may demonstrate sufficient mastery of the course to earn a credit.

-All UA Maker courses are instructionally annularized, meaning that they are designed for students to achieve mastery in their standards through a 10 month learning cycle.
+All UA Maker courses are instructionally annualized, meaning that they are designed for students to achieve mastery in their standards through a 10 month learning cycle.
 In some cases, courses meet only in the Fall semester.
-Most students will achieve mastery of standards during that term, however, students may continue to work with their teachers in after school sessions or by completing tasks assigned in Canvas.
+Most students will achieve mastery of standards during that term, however, students may continue to work with their teachers in after school sessions or by completing tasks assigned in Canvas through the rest of the year.
 Course extensions apply only to students who require time during Term 7 (Summer) to demonstrate their mastery.
-Courses which meet only during the Fall semester are not eligible for course extensions.
+Courses which meet only during the Fall semester are not eligible for course extensions in the Summer semester.

 ### Eligibility for Course Extensions